Pane, Amore e Condizionale: Una Ricetta per la Felicità!

 I would have eaten the bread.

-Reflect on a wish or possibility in the past:
+To reflect on a wish or possibility in the past

 Avresti voluto partecipare?